daniloamaralr/angular_notes/README.md

 * @NgModuyle has declarations.
 This is where you can declare new components to be used
 * Added components need to be imported into the module
 * 'imports' in @NgModule let's you import other modules into this one.
 To make this one a bit leaner and outsource some stuff
-* You can create components using the cli with 'ng generate component name'.
+* You can create components using the cli with **'ng generate component name'** or **'ng g c name'**.
 This creates the folder structure within the app folder with the component files
 * You can nest components by calling their selector in a html template, and then calling the component to which that html belongs again in another component
 * Each component has to have a template or a templateUrl defined.
 Depending if you want a seperate template or inline templateUrl.
 Styles and selectors are optional, but template/templateUI isn't
 * Styles can be defined inline or externally by using styleUrls.
 StyleUrls is an array so you can use multiple external stylesheets